Martinsbl/ble-workshop/tutorial/Part_2.md

 </details>

 ## Test the servo
 The servo is controlled by feeding it a PWM signal and varying the duty cycle.
-It has three wires comming out of it which are for 5 V supply voltage, ground, and a PWM signal.
+It has three wires coming out of it which are for 5 V supply voltage, ground, and a PWM signal.
 So start by connecting it like this:

 ![Servo connections](./images/part2/servo_connections.png)